Glutamine, what is it for? How to take it, what are the benefits and much more.

 If you are training for a marathon, your Glutamine levels will drop and supplementation makes sense not only for better performance, but also to prevent infections from a weaker immune system, better recovery and preservation of muscle tissue.

-If your workout only takes 30 minutes of intense exercise, your Glutamine levels will not drop significantly, and therefore, unless you follow a diet hypocaloric or low on proteins, the benefits will be less.
+If your workout only involves 30 minutes of intense exercise, your Glutamine levels will not drop significantly, and therefore, unless you are on a diet hypocaloric or low on proteins, the benefits will be less.

 What Glutamine DOES NOT Do

-You already know that in hypercaloric diets, rich in quality proteins and with a well-programmed workout the benefits will not be many, but with the amount of marketing that exists around the world of supplements, it is easy to get lost.
+You already know that in hypercaloric diets, rich in quality proteins and with a well programmed training the benefits will not be many, but with the amount of marketing that exists around the world of supplements, it is easy to get lost.

 This one The study separated 31 people between 18 and 24 years of age into two groups, one group used Glutamine and the other group Maltodextrin for six weeks.